davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 To ensure the deliverability of emails sent by this API, `Mailgun` is used for mailing users when they sign up, so if you want to use that feature go sign up at their website https://www.mailgun.com

 If you want to try a different method it´s ok, I used https://nodemailer.com for this API and they have different transport methods like: smtp.

+### i18n

+Language is automatically detected from `Accept-Language` header on the request.
+So either you send locale manually on the request or your browser will send its default, if `Accept-Language` header is not sent then it will use `en` locale as default.

 ## How to run